LogoLogo

 The child routes inherits the transitionPlan from the parent.

-When the transitionPlan property in the routing configuration is not configured, router-lite uses replace when the parameters are changed and none otherwise.
+When the transitionPlan property in the is not configured, router-lite uses replace when the parameters are changed and none otherwise.

 It might be normal to think that the default selection of the replace transition plan when the parameter changes, to be an overkill and the default selection should have been invoke-lifecycles instead.
 As a matter of fact that's the default option in Aurelia1 as well as in earlier versions of Aurelia2.
 However, as understood from the user-voices that replace would in this case cause less surprises.
 Hence the default behavior is changed to replace.